cagataycali/HSTP/README.md

-# Hyper Service Transfer Protocol on EVM
+# Hyper Service Transfer Protocol on Computer Networks

 The protocol aims to develop a application layer abstraction for the Hyper Service Transfer Protocol.